0Walle/medusa-docs/docs/tutorial.md

 ## Basic Types and Operators

-Medusa is a staticly typed language, that means that things have a single known type in the entire program.
+Medusa is a statically typed language, that means that things have a single known type in the entire program.

 ### Numeric Types